xaynetwork/xayn_saltyrtc_client_dart/flutter_saltyrtc_client/README.md

 - While SaltyRTC can be setup without using TLS for WebSockets it's not recommended.
 - While SaltyRTC can be setup without pre-sharing the servers permanent public key (!= TLS cert key) it's neither recommended nor supported.
-- While we currently export the shared session key of the signaling channel to the task, it's generally not a good idea to use it for anything and this will likely be removed in the future.

 ## SaltyRtc spec compliance/completion